rokath/trice/docs/TriceUserGuide.md

   - That is possible after code edit, for example or code copied or modified.
   - One and only one position is used and relevant, all others are ignored.
 If no `til.json` exists on the expected location the user must provide one, at least an empty file.
 - The `li.json` IDs may occur in the source tree not at all, once or several times.
 Also it is not guarantied, that the source tree *Trice*s match the `li.json` value.
   - One and only one position is used and relevant, all others are ignored.
-If no `li.json` exists on the expected location trice update creates one there.
+If no `li.json` exists on the expected location trice insert creates one there.
 - The src tree can contain IDs not present inside `til.json`.
-This state is seldom, for example after adding sources containing IDs. <!-- To keep `trice u` short in execution. `trice refresh` could be run in such cases. -->
+This state is seldom, for example after adding sources containing IDs. <!-- To keep `trice i` short in execution. `trice refresh` could be run in such cases. -->

 ###  21.2. <a name='Aims'></a>Aims